gaurikuwar13/seleniumUItesting/README.md

 ## About this project:-
 This a sample project to to test few functionalities using selenium with Java and Junit test framework.
 A test execution html report is generated in reports folders.
-The proeject includes folowing test cases:-
+The project includes folowing test cases:-
   <li> Parameterised Test cases to verify the option under menu list.
   <li> Test case to verify navigation within tabs
   <li> Paremeterised test cases to search text and select the search options based type of section.